CHIP-SPV/chipStar/docs/Features.md

 ## Support status

-This is a (non-exhaustive) list of HIP features currently (un)supported by CHIP-SPV.
+This is a (non-exhaustive) list of HIP features currently (un)supported by chipStar.

 For a more detailed matrix of supported functions and features, see the files Host_API_support_matrix.md and Device_API_support_matrix.md.